Distance: c. 45 miles out and back

 Shortening the route: Turn around whenever you want.
 The ride gets steeper and more wooded as you go.

-Adding miles: The only good riding nearby that I know of is our Sweet Creek ride, a few miles down Hwy 162 but don’t try to ride there.
+Adding miles: The only good riding nearby that I know of is our Sweet Creek ride, a few miles down Hwy 162, but I don’t recommend riding to there because Hwy 162 is classic hectic big-road shoulder riding, with a headwind coming back to boot.
 A drive to the north, Yachats (“yuh-HOTS”) River Road is a short, mellow ride through a pretty, manicured landscape until its road surface turns ugly and the pitch gets very steep—you’ll know when.
 A drive to the south is our Gardiner to Eugene ride.